 You might wonder why I didn’t purchase a Nikko G to start out with.
-When I started learning modern calligraphy four years ago, there just didn’t seem to be much quality information out there for beginners.
+When I started learning modern calligraphy four years ago, there wasn’t much quality information out there for beginners.
 Everything was targeted to advanced learners/seasoned pros, so I had a hard time finding relevant, non-intimidating advice.
 In fact, I really had no idea that there was any significant difference between calligraphy nibs.
 Had I known then what I know now, I would have ordered the items detailed in the Ultimate Modern Calligraphy Starter Kit post, and saved myself from buying calligraphy tools (namely: pre-assembled kits) that I didn’t really need.

 One really nice advantage of the Nikko G versus some other nibs is it holds quite a bit of ink, which means you won’t have to re-dip quite so often (as opposed to using a smaller nib like the Brause EF66).
 Re-dipping can get tedious and discouraging, especially if you’re just starting out.

 The Nikko G’s versatile nature makes it ideal for learning any of the Learn Calligraphy for a Latte styles.
 Some of the right-slanted styles (e.g. Kaitlin, Janet) may be a bit easier to write using an oblique pen (I’m talking to both right-handed and left-handed people when I say this), but all of them can absolutely be written using a Nikko G nib in a straight holder.
 If you’re a beginner, I recommend you start with a straight holder, for sure.
 It’s much less intimidating than an oblique!
-It is worth noting that some professional calligraphers do not use an oblique holder at all (regardless of the style they are writing in), so you’re in good company when you use the straight holder.

 *A “universal insert” refers to the bottom of a calligraphy pen that has a metal lip with a split (it sort of looks like the letter “C”), and metal “petals” inside the lip.
 If you have a pen with a universal insert, that means it can accommodate any calligraphy nib.
 For more information, including insertion instructions, visit The Beginner’s Guide to Modern Calligraphy.